 • Curly: The hair is mainly arranged in curls of small or medium size, such as shown here.

-• Frizzy: The hair is arranged in small curls, often with individual hairs sticking out as shown here.
+• Frizzy: The hair is arranged in small curls, often with individual hairs protruding as shown here.

 • High: The hair towers above the head; such as shown here.

 • Long: The hair drops below the neck.

 Crinoline: Strictly speaking, a composite of horse hair and cotton or linen, but always used as a keyword to mean a skirt-supporting cage formed by steel hoops.
 These took various shapes, such as domes, half-domes full in back but flattened in front, cones, and half-cones.